 JRuby brings Rails to the Java Virtual Machine.
 This means that you can deploy Rails applications on app servers like Glassfish or Jetty.
 You can use Warbler to package your Rails application as a standard WAR.
 Great for slipping into the enterprise.

-While Rails hosting is now common place, there's a handful of dedicated Rails hosting companies that have been around for a long time and supporting the community: Rails Machine, Joyent, Brightbox, Planet Argon, Engine Yard, and Heroku.
-If you're just looking for a VPS, we recommend Rackspace (who gracefully donated slices for us to run Rails infrastructure on) or Linode.
+While Rails hosting is now common place, there’s a handful of dedicated Rails hosting companies that have been around for a long time and supporting the community: Heroku, Rails Machine, Brightbox, and Engine Yard.
+If you’re just looking for a VPS, we recommend Rackspace (who gracefully donated slices for us to run Rails infrastructure on) or Linode.